 You can see and order awesome bullying prevention t-shirts designed by celebrities such as Elias Harger (Actor), Jackson Harris (Recording Artist), Jordan Smith (Singer), Kennedy Raye (Influencer), Lizzy Greene (Actress), Madeline Stuart (Fashion Model), Madison De La Garza (Actress), Michael Campion (Actor), and Milla “Star” Bizzotto (Athlete).
 Just visit customink.com/stopbullying to order yours.
 These bullying prevention t-shirts are a stylish and fun way to promote kindness, acceptance, and inclusion.

+Whether it is social bullying, verbal bullying, or physical bullying, these negative behaviors are all unacceptable.
 Communication is the key to preventing children from bullying and being bullied.
+Together we can create a positive change.
 Do you have any anti bullying tips or stories to share?